engrsakib/portfolio-basics-SQL-operations/backend/README.md

 ---

-## Learning Objective
+## 🎯 Learning Objectives

 This starter pack is part of the **Next Level Web Development Bootcamp** curriculum.

-By using this project, students will learn how to:
+You will learn how to:

-* Connect a Node.js app with Prisma ORM
+- Connect a Node.js app with Prisma ORM
-* Build modular APIs
+- Build modular APIs
-* Manage environment variables
+- Manage environment variables
-* Structure scalable backend projects
+- Structure scalable backend projects

+---

+> Happy Coding & Learning!